ayse-nur-safak/servesless-traveler-guide-website-on-AWS/README.md

 After this project tourists recognize that travelling Turkey is not hard as they think.
 Because of this website, they can travel and enjoy the city in a right way and collect good memories.
 Therefore, more tourists will travel and visit.
 This will improve the tourism.

-+This section is the justification section that explains why we should start this project.
-+What is the contribution of your work to business?
-+This section should be consistent with objectives.
-It also includes the indirect contributions provided by the project.

 #### 3. Preliminary Plan
 ###### I.	Planned Deliverables
 Thanks to the website, Most tourısts will come to travel our country and learn our culture.
 Also, the tourism sector will enhance.